mirecekd/mirecekd/README.md

 ## 🚀 About Me

-DevOps Engineer with **30+ years of experience** in system administration, cloud technologies, and automation.
+Cloud Architect & DevOps Engineer with **30+ years of experience** in system administration, cloud technologies, and automation.
 Currently working at **Trustsoft** as DevOps Cloud Engineer, specializing in AWS infrastructure, Kubernetes, and GenAI application development.

 ### 🎯 Current Focus
 - 🏗️ **AWS Infrastructure** - Architecting and managing cloud solutions